JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 // Hypothetical code, does not actually compile: val a: Int? = 1 // A boxed Int (java.lang.Integer) val b: Long? = a // implicit conversion yields a boxed Long (java.lang.Long) print(a == b) // Surprise!
-This prints "false" as Long's equals() check for other part to be Long as well
+This prints "false" as Int's equals() checks whether the other is Long as well
 ```

-So not only identity, but even equality would have been lost silently all over the place.
+So equality would have been lost silently all over the place, not to mention identity.

 As a consequence, smaller types are NOT implicitly converted to bigger types.
 This means that we cannot assign a value of type `Byte` to an `Int` variable without an explicit conversion